ovska/FlameCsv/docs/docs/converters.md

 The value passed to `TryParse` is the complete unescaped/unquoted CSV field, and should represent a complete value.
 If the value is valid, the method should return `true` and the parsed value in the out parameter.
-If it is not valid, the method should return `false`.
-This method should not throw exceptions even with invalid data, as the library provides an informative exception if parsing fails.
+If it is not valid, the method must return `false`.
+This method must not throw exceptions even with invalid data, as the library provides an informative exception if parsing fails.

 The `TryFormat` method should attempt to write the specified value to the provided buffer, and return the number of characters written.
-If the buffer is not large enough, the method should return `false`.
-If the value is invalid (e.g., it can never be written), the method should throw an exception instead.
+If the buffer is not large enough, the method must return `false`.
+If the value is invalid (e.g., it can never be written), the method must throw an exception instead.

 You can find converter examples in the [repository](https://github.com/ovska/FlameCsv/tree/main/FlameCsv.Core/Converters).